 - Visit va.gov/education to apply for the GI Bill and related benefits.

 - Submit a certificate of eligibility for entitlement to educational assistance as soon as possible.

-- Services members will need to complete a VA form 22-1990 applications for Veterans Benefits online.
+- Service members will need to complete a VA form 22-1990 application for Veterans Benefits online.

 Make an Appointment to Register:

 - Please email, ETalavera@burlcoschools.org, to schedule your appointment